Practice and Theory in Comparative Law

 About The Book

-The South African Truth and Reconciliation Commission (TRC) was set up to deal with the human rights violations of apartheid during the years 19601994.
-However as Wilson shows the TRC''s restorative justice approach to healing the nation did not always serve the needs of communities at a local level.
+The South African Truth and Reconciliation Commission (TRC) was set up to deal with the human rights violations of apartheid.
+However the TRC''s restorative justice approach did not always serve the needs of communities at a local level.
 Based on extended anthropological fieldwork this book illustrates the impact of the TRC in urban African communities in Johannesburg.
-While a religious constituency largely embraced the commission''s religious-redemptive language of reconciliation Wilson argues that the TRC had little effect on popular ideas of justice as retribution.
+It argues that the TRC had little effect on popular ideas of justice as retribution.
 This provocative study deepens our understanding of post-apartheid South Africa and the use of human rights discourse.
-It ends on a call for more cautious and realistic expectations about what human rights institutions can achieve in democratizing countries.

 Piracy-free